jfbouopda/slearngit/README.md

 # slearngit
-Git repository for Git and GitHub traning Siplilearn
+Git repository for Git and GitHub traning Simplilearn